There’s no doubt that once you get used to it, running feels great.

 The ability to get outdoors in the fresh air is great for your body and mind.
 But what are the benefits of running for your physical and mental health?

-In my opinion, running is one of the best ways to get fit and healthy.
+Running is considered one of the best ways to improve your fitness.

-And despite what many non-runners try to tell you, running actually strengthens your joints and has many bone-building benefits.
+And despite what many non-runners may try to tell you, running actually strengthens your joints and has many bone-building benefits!

 Running is one of the best cardiovascular exercises out there, and in my eyes is one of the biggest benefits of running.